Rival89/quietenable/README.md

 ### Tool Execution Control

-By default, Grok CLI allows up to 400 tool execution rounds to handle complex multi-step tasks.
+By default, QuietEnable allows up to 400 tool execution rounds to handle complex multi-step tasks.
 You can control this behavior:

 ```bash
 # Limit tool rounds for faster execution on simple tasks